uptonking/note4yaoo/read-docs-react-p2-advanced-guides.md

   - While you could add a ref to the child component, this is not an ideal solution, as you would only get a component instance rather than a DOM node.
     - Additionally, this wouldn’t work with function components.
   - We recommend to use ref forwarding for these cases.
-    - Ref forwarding lets components opt into exposing any child component’s ref as their own.
+    - **Ref forwarding lets components opt into exposing any child component’s ref as their own**.
   - If you need more flexibility than provided by ref forwarding, you can use this alternative approach and explicitly pass a ref as a differently named prop.
     - https://gist.github.com/gaearon/1a018a023347fe1c2476073330cc5509
 - When possible, we advise against exposing DOM nodes
   - but it can be a useful escape hatch.
   - Note that this approach requires you to add some code to the child component.
   - If you have absolutely no control over the child component implementation, your last option is to use `findDOMNode()`, but it is discouraged and deprecated in StrictMode.
 - React also supports another way to set refs called **callback refs**, which gives more fine-grain control over when refs are set and unset.
 - Instead of passing a ref attribute created by createRef(), you pass a function.
-  - The function receives the React component instance or HTML DOM element as its argument, which can be stored and accessed elsewhere.
+  - **The function receives the React component instance or HTML DOM element as its argument**, which can be stored and accessed elsewhere.
 - You can pass callback refs between components like you can with object refs that were created with React.createRef().
 ```
 function CustomTextInput(props) {